TRAILER ACCIDENT VICTIM SEEKS OUT-OF-STATE LITIGATION FOR BACK INJURIES

 T.L. treated with Dr. Cerre for a total of 6 visits over the course of about a month.
 He treated with HealthSource of Chandler South for a total of 12 visits over the course of about six weeks and with Arizona Trauma Counseling for a total of five visits over the course of about two months.
 T.L. treated with HealthSource Chiropractic for a total of 21 visits over the course of about 10 weeks.

 T.L.’s medical bills totaled $13,358.98.

-T.L. made a claim for lost wages as a result of this accident because he was forced to take time off work due to his pain and suffering and to seek the necessary treatment for his injuries.
+T.L. made a claim for lost wages as a result of this back injuries in auto accident because he was forced to take time off work due to his pain and suffering and to seek the necessary treatment for his injuries.

 Conclusion and Compensation